anitahkimanthi/jquery-alert/README.md

 ```

-6.In the style.css file put any styles you want for your web page.
+6.In the `style.css` file put any styles you want for your web page.

-Example;
 ```
 style.css
 body{